 There is special legislation supporting fatal accident compensation claims, namely the Fatal Accident Act 1976, which details who may seek compensation following a fatality that was caused by somebody else.

-Essentially it states that if a death is caused by any negligent reason where the victim would’ve been able to make a compensation claim themselves, had they not died, then the person responsible can still be liable for damages claimed by relatives of the victim (see below for the eligible list).
+Essentially it states that if a death is caused by any negligent reason where the victim would’ve been able to make a compensation claim themselves, had they not died, then the person responsible can still be liable for damages claimed by relatives of the victim.

 Who Is Eligible To Make A Wrongful Death Compensation Claim?